Colchicine For Gout Attacks

 Furthermore, on February 2019, it was announced that the FDA approved the first oral solution on colchicine for the treatment of gout flares.
 So now you can take colchicine orally for those 15% of elderly gout sufferers who have difficulty swallowing capsule or tablet drugs.

-A 2020 study published in Arthritis Research & Therapy found that colchicine treatment elevates the risk of having more diarrhea and other gastrointestinal issues but not any liver, muscle, sensory, infections, hematological issues or death according to their results.
+A 2020 study published in Arthritis Research & Therapy found that colchicine treatment may elevate the risk of having more diarrhea and other gastrointestinal issues but not any liver, muscle, sensory, infections, hematological issues or death according to their results.

 In conclusion, a new gout drug is under development called Arcalyst supposedly has fewer side effects than colchicine serving the same role colchicine offers now for the gout sufferer.
 Make sure to also tell your doctor about any other medications you may be taking that may not mix too well with colchicine and create havoc for your health.
 What have been your experiences with colchicine, I’d like to hear them?